BYU-CS-Course-Ops/markdowndata/README.md

 ### Markdown File to JSON Object

-To convert a markdown file to a JSON object, you can use the following code:
+To convert a Markdown file to a JSON object, use the following code:

 ```python
 import markdowndata